Byron Allen

-Byron Allen Folks (born April 22, 1961) is an American businessman, television producer, and comedian.
-He is the founder of the U.S. media company Entertainment Studios, which has interests in television production, broadcasting, film production, and digital media.
+Byron Allen (born Byron Allen Folks on April 22, 1961) is an American businessman, film and television producer, and comedian.
+He is the founder of the American media company Allen Media Group (formerly Entertainment Studios), which has interests in television production, broadcasting, film production, and digital media.

 Born in Detroit and later moving to Los Angeles, he initially pursued a career in stand-up comedy.
-After an appearance on The Tonight Show, Allen began to expand into television work, including becoming a host for NBC's Real People.
+After an appearance on The Tonight Show, Allen began to expand into television work, including co-hosting NBC's Real People (1979—1984).
 In 1993, Allen established what would later become known as Entertainment Studios.

 Early life and education

-Allen was born in Detroit, grew up there until 1968 when he moved with his mother after her divorce to Los Angeles.
-His interest in show business began during his childhood when he accompanied his mother, Carolyn Folks, to NBC Studios in Burbank (where she worked as a publicist).
+Allen was born in Detroit, lived there until 1968, when he moved to Los Angeles with his mother after her divorce.
+His interest in show business began during his childhood when he accompanied his mother, Carolyn Folks, to NBC Studios in Burbank where she worked as a publicist.

-At age 14, Allen put together his first stand-up routine, and began appearing on amateur night at comedy clubs throughout the Los Angeles area.
+At age 14, Allen put together his first stand-up routine and began appearing on amateur night at comedy clubs throughout the Los Angeles area.
 Allen attended high school at Fairfax High School in Los Angeles and college at the University of Southern California.